Marlins defeat Rays to halt 9-game series skid | Sports-Games

 Dickerson, a former Ray, owns only two career hits against the 2018 Cy Young Award winner -- both homers.
 Miami pushed it to 5-0 with an unearned run in the fifth when second baseman Brandon Lowe, shifted to the shortstop-side of second base, threw high over first base on Brinson's infield single, sending Aguilar home.

-Perez lined a run-scoring double in the fifth for the Rays' lone run, but Joyce -- who replaced Ramirez -- singled in a pair in the seventh for a 7-1 lead.
+Perez lined a run-scoring double in the fifth for the Rays but Joyce -- who replaced Ramirez -- singled in a pair in the seventh for a 7-1 lead.
 Perez drove in two more with two outs in the ninth before Miami closer Brandon Kintzler induced a groundout from Joey Wendle for his ninth save in nine chances to seal the win.

 --Field Level Media